emil-genov/portfolio/industria/nova.md

 layout: project
 timespan: Feb 2007 - Aug 2008
 id: 9
+role: Software Architect / Senior Software Developer
+excerpt: NOVA is Iceland’s third mobile operator, first to offer 3G services in Iceland.
+Multimedia portal offers live IPTV television and VOD movies, and also downloading of ring tones and listening to radio.
 ---
 [NOVA](https://www.nova.is/) is Iceland’s third mobile operator, first to offer 3G services in Iceland.
 Multimedia portal offers live IPTV television and VOD movies, and also downloading of ring tones and listening to radio.